-Burnistan Danitian One off a December of a little on the little of the little Amountained County Provision HAZ-NH-M4 - District plans HCV-HH-P4 - Oppose Oppose There should be no direction to require TAs to amend their district plans unless activities are subject to tolerable or significant natural hazard risk (i.e there should be no need to amend plans if risks are identified as "insignificant").
-This policy and APP8 do not match up Amendment Sought HAZ-NH-M4 - District plans Territorial authorities must prepare or amend and maintain their district plans to: (1) achieve policies HAZ-NH-P2 to HAZ-NH-P6 and APP6 on land outside the coastal marine area, beds of lakes and rivers, and wetlands by managing the location, scale and density of activities that are may be subject to tolerable or significant natural hazard risk, HCV-HH-P4 - Identifying historic heritage Identifying historic heritage Oppose (work effectively) because there is no distinction between what is "special" versus what is "outstanding".
-Identify the places and areas of historic heritage in Otago in accordance with APP8-and categorise themas: places and areas with special or outstanding historic heritage values or qualities, or places and areas with historic heritage values or qualities.
-HCV-HH-P5 - Managing historic heritage Oppose It is not appropriate to set a policy directive of "avoid" when the community is not aware of the activities which could potentially be restricted (or prevented) from occurring HCV-HH-P5 - Managing historic heritage Protect historic heritage by: (1) requiring the use of accidental discovery protocols, (2) avoiding adverse effects on areas or places with special or outstanding historic heritage values or qualities, (3) avoiding significant adverse effects on areas or places with historic heritage values or qualities, (4) avoiding, as the first priority, other adverse effects on areas or places with historic heritage values or qualities, (5) where adverse effects demonstrably cannot be completely avoided, remedying or mitigating them, and (6) recognising that for infrastructure, EIT-INF-P13 applies instead of HCV-HH-P5(1) to (5).
+Provision Position Specific Reason(s) if any Amendment Sought HAZ-NH-M4 - District plans Oppose There should be no direction to require TAs to amend their district plans unless activities are subject to tolerable or significant natural hazard risk (i.e there should be no need to amend plans if risks are identified as "insignificant").
+HAZ-NH-M4 - District plans Territorial authorities must prepare or amend and maintain their district plans to: (1) achieve policies HAZ-NH-P2 to HAZ-NH-P6 and APP6 on land outside the coastal marine area, beds of lakes and rivers, and wetlands by managing the location, scale and density of activities that are may be subject to tolerable or significant natural hazard risk.
+HCV-HH-P4 - Identifying historic heritage Oppose This policy and APP8 do not match up (work effectively) because there is no distinction between what is "special" versus what is "outstanding".
+HCV-HH-P4 - Identifying historic heritage Identify the places and areas of historic heritage in Otago in accordance with APP8- and categorise themas: places and areas with special or outstanding historic heritage values or qualities, or places and areas with historic heritage values or qualities.
+HCV-HH-P5 - Managing historic heritage Oppose It is not appropriate to set a policy directive of "avoid" when the community is not aware of the activities which could potentially be restricted (or prevented) from occurring HCV-HH-P5 - Managing historic heritage Protect historic heritage by: (1) requiring the use of accidental discovery protocols, (2) avoiding adverse effects on areas or places with special or outstanding historic heritage values orqualities, (3) avoiding significant adverse effects on areas or places with historic heritage values or qualities, (4) avoiding, as the first priority, other adverse effects on areas or places with historic heritage values or qualities, (5) where adverse effects demonstrably cannot be completely avoided, remedying or mitigating them, and (6) recognising that for infrastructure, EIT-INF-P13 applies instead of HCV-HH-P5(1) to (5).

-Provision Position Specific Reason(s) if any Amendment Sought NFL-O1 - Outstanding and highly valued natural features and landscapes Oppose There is no justification for removing this qualifier which is explicit in Part 2 of the RMA NFL-O1 - Outstanding and highly valued natural features and landscapes The areas and values of Otago's outstanding and highly valued natural features and landscapes are identified, and the use and development of Otago's natural and physical resources results in: (1) the protection of outstanding natural features and outstanding natural landscapes from inappropriate subdivision, use and development, and (2) the maintenance or enhancement of highly valued natural features and landscapes.
+Provision Position Specific Reason(s) if any Amendment Sought NFL-O1 - Outstanding and highly valued natural features and landscapes Oppose There is no justification for removing this qualifier which is explicit in Part 2 of the RMA NFL-O1 - Outstanding and highly valued natural features and landscapes The areas and values of Otago's outstanding and highly valued natural features and landscapes areidentified, and the use and development of Otago's natural and physical resources results in: (1) the protection of outstanding natural features and outstanding natural landscapes_from inappropriate subdivision, use and development, and (2) the maintenance or enhancement of highly valued natural features and landscapes.
 NFL-P1 - Identification Oppose Identification of ONFLs and HVNLs include subjective attributes which should be informed by input from ngai tahu, communities and stakeholders (not just council appointed staff and experts).
 NFL-P1 - Identification In order to manage outstanding and highly valued natural features and landscapes, identify: (1) the areas and values of outstanding and highly valued natural features and natural landscapes in accordance with APP9, and (2) in consultation with Kai Tahu, communities, and stakeholders including affected landowners, the capacity of those natural features and landscapes to accommodate use or development while protecting the values that contribute to the natural feature and natural landscape being considered outstanding or highly valued.